frees-io/frees-rpc-workshop/README.md

 ## Client Streaming

 So far, we've seen how to implement RPC services in two different fashions: unary and server streaming.
-Now, we are going to see how to implement a new type of service where the client is who is the one sending a stream of data.
+Now, we are going to see how to implement a new type of service where the client is the one sending a stream of data.
 Concretely, and for demo purposes in this workshop, think about a server endpoint able to store `Orders` somewhere that any client is sending them in a streaming way.

 * As usual, let's add some new settings to our `build.sbt` file.
-Concretely, for the sake of simplicity, we are adding a couple of new dependencies to our `commonSettings` val:
+For the sake of simplicity, we are adding a couple of new dependencies to our `commonSettings` val:

 ```scala
 // ... libraryDependencies ++= Seq(